 The second scenario applies to patients receiving ADT with adequately suppressed testosterone.
-In this case, stable PSA indicates effective disease control and patients should continue their current ADT (Figure 3).
-Rising PSA in the context of suppressed testosterone may indicate CRPC [16].
-For non-metastatic patients, addition or withdrawal of an anti-androgen may be considered, while treatment for the management of CRPC [49] is recommended for patients with metastatic disease.
-For patients receiving intermittent ADT, rising PSA levels during the off-treatment interval occur normally, prompting re-initiation of therapy, usually when the PSA reaches a level of 10-20 ng/ml [16].
+In this case, stable PSA indicates effective disease control and patients should continue their current ADT (Fig. 3).
+Rising PSA in the context of suppressed testosterone may indicate CRPC.16 For non-metastatic patients, addition or withdrawal of an anti-androgen may be considered, while treatment for the management of CRPC49 is recommended for patients with metastatic disease.
+For patients receiving intermittent ADT, rising PSA levels during the off-treatment interval occur normally, prompting re-initiation of therapy, usually when the PSA reaches a level of 10-20 ng/ml.16 rent practice.
+The described approaches may also apply in the treatment of locally advanced/high-risk disease with or without local therapy.
+During ADT, a castrate testosterone level of ≤ 0.7 nmol/l is a reasonable and practical goal.
+Understanding the implications of testosterone levels relative to PSA levels during treatment guides therapeutic strategy.
+While low testosterone correlates with an improved outcome, explicit clinical evidence for the benefit of reducing testosterone in men whose levels are not fully suppressed is limited.
+Further prospective research is necessary to confirm that adjusting therapy in inadequately suppressed patients to achieve testosterone suppression ≤ 0.7 nmol/l will result in improved treatment outcomes.16